 together where they can generate heat which prevents them from freezing to

 – Presence of pests such as mice inside the house

-How to avoid taking bed bugs with you when moving?
+How to avoid taking bed bugs with you

 – Make sure the suitcases and bags are bedbug-free: